ismailmmd/caat/README.md

 ![npm](https://img.shields.io/npm/dt/@slowcode/caat)

-A CLI tool that converts Markdown files to beautifully styled terminal output with colors and formatting.
+A modular CLI tool that converts various file formats to beautifully styled terminal output with colors and formatting.

 ![alt text](image.png)

 Why **caat**?
-Just like the Unix `cat` command concatenates and displays files, **caat** (Cat-like Advanced Appearance Tool) takes it a step further by elegantly displaying your markdown with style! 🐱 It's the purr-fect alternative to plain `cat` for reading Markdown files - because who wants to stare at raw markup when you can have rainbow-colored, properly formatted prose? 🌈✨
+Just like the Unix `cat` command concatenates and displays files, **caat** (Cat-like Advanced Appearance Tool) takes it a step further by elegantly displaying your files with style! 🐱 It's the purr-fect alternative to plain `cat` for reading various file formats - because who wants to stare at raw content when you can have rainbow-colored, properly formatted output? 🌈✨

 ## Installation